Based on the key concepts in topic 7.0, a new SIMPLIS Multi-Level MOSFET Driver was

 - Add probes to measure the gate current iG and the gate-to-source voltage vGS as

+shown in the highlighted oval near Q1 in the figure below.
 Result: When you do this, you eliminate the resistor R2 that was in

 series with the gate pin of Q1 in the original Tutorial schematic